 File a Report with the State of NevadaFile Online

-Due Date: Due each year by the end of the month in which an LLC was formed
+Due Date: Due by the last day of the month, following the month of formation.

 Nevada will charge a $100 penalty if you miss the filing deadline.
 In addition, LLCs may be dissolved or revoked after one year.

 Each year, thousands of LLCs are unknowingly dissolved or suspended for failing to file an annual report.
 When this happens, LLC owners risk loss of limited liability protection.
 A registered agent service can help prevent this outcome by notifying you of upcoming filing deadlines and by submitting reports on your behalf.